The Hidden Cost of Poor Mediation Intake (and How AI Can Help)

 Every mediator has encountered sessions derailed by missing information, emotional volatility, or parties talking past each other.
 These problems do not originate in the session-they walk in with the clients.
 Poor intake invites confusion and frustration, and once those dynamics take hold, the mediator has to work twice as hard to regain structure.

-Why AI Fixes These Intake Gaps
+How AI Can Help With These Intake Gaps

 The result: fewer surprises, clearer agendas, and sessions that start with momentum rather than confusion.